m-siddhi/survey-form/README.md

 # survey-form
 This project is designed to collect valuable data about your target consumers.
 It includes HTML and CSS to provide seamless and user-friendly experience.
-The form collects information such as personal details, preferences, and feedback
+The form collects information such as personal details, preferences, and feedback.